telerik/xamarin-forms-docs/nativecontrols/android/chart/behaviors/chart-behaviors-overview.md

 ---
 title: Overview
-page_title: RadChartView Behaviors  | Telerik UI for Android Documentation
+page_title: RadChartView Behaviors  | Telerik UI for Xamarin.Android Documentation
 description: A page about the behaviours in RadChartView for Android.
 This article explains how to use the behaviors supported in RadChartView.
 slug: chart-behaviors-overview
 tags: radchartview, behaviors, overview, chart